preddy727/Claude3_Bedrock_OCR/README.md

 # Claude3_Bedrock_OCR
-Python code samples for using Claude 3 models to process PDF and extract text
+Python code samples for using Claude 3 models to process PDF and extract text.
+Also examples for using textract.

 This lab will walk you through the basics of connecting to the Amazon Bedrock service from Python with boto3.